Keep Your Portfolio Simple, Just Like Your Life

 Some of my recommendations come from “whispers” that I receive, and others come from patterns that I've observed over and over again in stocks.

 And that’s why I want to tell you about a little-known trading pattern in the stock market that’s been working like a charm for me.

 It stands for “every 13 weeks.”

 Every 13 weeks, I see a trading pattern play out over and over again.
 Sometimes, the moves are huge — sometimes, not so huge.
 But they're big enough to make it worth my while.

 So, if you have a few moments, I’d like to explain how it works for me.
-All my best, Charles Mizrahi Twitter: @Park_Ave_Digest Charles cut his chops on the trading floor of the New York Futures Exchange before moving on to become a wildly successful money manager on Wall Street.
-And with more than 35 years of recommending stocks under his belt, Charles has knocked the cover off the ball, compiling an amazing record of success and posting gain after gain for his loyal readers.
-He is the founder of Park Avenue Investment Club and the Insider Alert newsletters.
-Charles is also the author of the highly acclaimed book, Getting Started in Value Investing.
+All my best, Charles Mizrahi Charles cut his chops on the trading floor of the New York Futures Exchange before he moved on to become a wildly successful money manager on Wall Street.
+And with more than 35 years of recommending stocks under his belt, Charles has knocked the cover off the ball.
+He's compiled an amazing record of success and posted gain after gain for his loyal readers.
+He's the founder of Park Avenue Investment Club and Insider Alert newsletters.
+Charles is also the author of the highly acclaimed book Getting Started in Value Investing.

 Founder, Park Avenue Digest